 Simulation Optimization in the New Era of AI

-We review simulation optimization methods and discuss how these methods serve as the bedrock of modern AI techniques.
-Particularly, we focus on three areas: stochastic gradient estimation that plays a central role in training neural networks for deep learning and reinforcement learning, ranking and selection that can be used as the node selection policy in Monte Carlo tree search, and variance reduction that is critical for accelerating the training procedures in AI.
+We review simulation optimization methods and discuss how these methods underpin modern artificial intelligence (AI) techniques.
+In particular, we focus on three areas: stochastic gradient estimation, which plays a central role in training neural networks for deep learning and reinforcement learning; simulation sample allocation, which can be used as the node selection policy in Monte Carlo tree search; and variance reduction, which can accelerate training procedures in AI.

 Mixed-Integer Programming Approaches to Generalized Submodular Optimization and its Applications

 Submodularity is an important concept in integer and combinatorial optimization.
 A classical submodular set function models the utility of selecting homogenous items from a single ground set, and such selections can be represented by binary variables.
 In practice, many problem contexts involve choosing heterogenous items from more than one ground set or selecting multiple copies of homogenous items, which call for extensions of submodularity.
 We refer to the optimization problems associated with such generalized notions of submodularity, Generalized Submodular Optimization (GSO.)
 GSO is found in wide-ranging applications, including infrastructure design, healthcare, online marketing, and machine learning.
 Due to the often highly nonlinear (even non-convex and non-concave) objective function and the mixed-integer decision space, GSO is a broad subclass of challenging mixed-integer nonlinear programming problems.
 In this tutorial, we first provide an overview of classical submodularity.
 Then we introduce two subclasses of GSO, for which we propose polyhedral theory for the mixed-integer set structures that arise from these problem classes.
 Our theoretical results lead to efficient and versatile exact solution methods that demonstrate their effectiveness in practical problems using real-world datasets.